Generic Name: promethazine hydrochloride

 Promethazine hydrochloride tablets administered to a pregnant woman within two weeks of delivery may inhibit platelet aggregation in the newborn.

 Labor and Delivery

 It is not known whether promethazine HCl is excreted in human milk.
-Because many drugs are excreted in human milk and because the potential for serious adverse reactions in nursing infants from promethazine HCl tablets a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.
+Because many drugs are excreted in human milk and because of the potential for serious adverse reactions in nursing infants from promethazine hydrochloride tablets, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.

-Promethazine HCl tablets should be used with caution in pediatric patients 2 years of age and older (see WARNINGS: Use in Pediatric Patients).
+Promethazine hydrochloride tablets should be used with caution in pediatric patients 2 years of age and older (see WARNINGS – Use in Pediatric Patients).

 Clinical studies of promethazine HCl formulations did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
 Other reported clinical experience has not identified differences in responses between the elderly and younger patients.
 In general, dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal or cardiac function, and of concomitant disease or other drug therapy.

 Sedating drugs may cause confusion and over-sedation in the elderly; elderly patients generally should be started on low doses of promethazine HCl tablets and observed closely.